Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mount Compass recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Recent development has consisted entirely of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-The location currently has around 128 people per dwelling approval, suggesting an expanding market.
-Population forecasts indicate Mount Compass will gain approximately 234 residents by 2041, according to AreaSearch's latest quarterly estimate.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+Mount Compass records about 67% of the building activity per person compared to Rest of SA and places among the 83rd percentile nationally based on areas assessed.
+Recent development has consisted entirely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The location has approximately 124 people per dwelling approval, indicating an expanding market.
+Population forecasts from AreaSearch's latest quarterly estimate indicate Mount Compass will gain around 107 residents by 2041.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development